paperless-ngx/paperless-ngx/docs/setup.md

     ```

 8. Install python requirements from the `requirements.txt` file.
 It is
     up to you if you wish to use a virtual environment or not.
-First you
-    should update your pip, so it gets the actual packages.
+First you should update your pip, so it gets the actual packages.

-    ```shell-session
-    sudo -Hu paperless pip3 install --upgrade pip
-    ```

     ```shell-session
     sudo -Hu paperless pip3 install -r requirements.txt